johnbywater/quantdsl/README.md

 ### Library

-Putting Quant DSL source code in dedicated Python files makes it much easier to develop and maintain.
+There is a small collection of Quant DSL modules in a library under `quantdsl.lib`.
+Putting Quant DSL source code in dedicated Python files makes it much easier to develop and maintain Quant DSL function definitions in a Python IDE.

-Below is a copy of the Quant DSL source code for the power plant model `quantdsl.lib.powerplant2`, as used in the example above.
-There are other Quant DSL modules in the library under `quantdsl.lib`.
-Please feel free to propose additions or improvements.
+Below is a copy of the Quant DSL source code for the library's power plant model `quantdsl.lib.powerplant2`, as used in the example above.

 ```python
 from quantdsl.semantics import Choice, Lift, Market, TimeDelta, Wait, inline